 Further smaller sections of the London wall were noted.
 J T smith records that “In June, 1839, the labourers engaged in deepening a sewer in Thames street, opposite Vintners Hall, in the middle of the street, at a depth of 10 feet from the surface, discovered the perfect remains of an old Roman wall, running parallel with the line of the river.

 Vintners Hall is just south of St James Garlickhithe church; at its eastern end.
+You can again compare modern and old maps on the NLS site which lists many early ordnance survey maps.

 A similar section was spotted in Upper Thames street, when crossing Queen street.